BartlettJE/statsresdesign/docs/10-BayesEst.md

 For our example, we can define our own informative priors using information from Schroeder and Epley.
 Their paper contains four studies and our data set focuses on the fourth where they apply their findings to professional recruiters.
 Study 1 preceded this and used students, so we can pretend we are the researchers and use this as a source of our priors for the "later" study.

-Focusing on hire rating, they found:
+Focusing on hire rating, they found (pg.
+881):

 > "Evaluators who heard pitches also reported being significantly more likely to hire the candidates (*M* = 4.34, *SD* = 2.26) than did evaluators who read exactly the same pitches (*M* = 3.06, *SD* = 3.15), *t*(156) = 2.49, *p* = .01, 95% CI of the difference = [0.22, 2.34], *d* = 0.40 (see Fig. 1)".